4gus71n/Square/README.md

 - Added the bookmarking feature.
 I implemented the cache just using the SharedPreferences.
 I'm probably going to start a new PR with a different, more scalable solution.

+##### Update #2

+- Merged into master a new implementation where we use Room instead of the SharedPreferences to keep track of the bookmarked repositories.
+I'm keeping both branches so we can see both implementations; The SharedPreferences implementation on features/bookmarks and the Room implementation on features/bookmarks_room.
+I'm also updating the demo apk.